arsx958/PCT_PCC/README.md

 }
 ```

-Our sincere gratitude is directed to the authors of paper **"Point cloud geometry compression via neural graph sampling"** (https://github.com/linyaog/point_based_pcgc) for discussing experiments in detail and providing open source code.
+Our sincere gratitude is directed to the authors of paper **"Point cloud geometry compression via neural graph sampling"** for discussing experiments in detail and providing open source code.

+Our code is bulit on https://github.com/linyaog/point_based_pcgc

 ```shell
 @inproceedings{gao2021point,